reismmatheus/tdd-example/README.md

-# TDDExample
+# TddExample

-A challenge for create an Api to do the proxy with FreeDictionaryApi, with the object to display the meaning of the English words.
+A example project with the TDD (Test Driven Development) architecture.

 ## Installation